 - Relate to a specific examination or continuous assessment/coursework deadline.

 - Identify the number of days for which you wish to self-certify your absence.
-This should be up to a maximum of 14 calendar days (excluding University closure periods).
+This should be up to a maximum of seven calendar days (excluding University closure days).
 You should not seek more days than are required, and your School will review your application and determine the length of any extension to be granted / period of absence to be sanctioned.

 - Include a positive COVID-19 test result / track and trace notification, if appropriate.